The Challenge A Program

 The Lost Tools of Writing train students in the art of clear thinking and persuasive writing.

-This comprehensive program trains students to think clearly.
+This comprehensive program guides students in the art of thinking clearly.

 Each week students are challenged from their assigned reading to ask good questions, employ stylistic techniques and craft a persuasive essay.